Branch template

 Branch page rule

-API matches, public trees, and user-submitted GEDCOMs should become reviewed clues with proof labels before they appear as public Thomas branch facts.
+API matches, public trees, and user-submitted GEDCOMs become reviewed clues with proof labels before they appear as public Thomas branch facts.